d-eisen/portfolio/content/dincl.md

 ![Lean Persona: Customer](/dincl/img/LeanPersonaCustomer.png "Lean Persona Customer")

 # Design
-At a Design Jam event, participants collaborated turning insights into action.
+At a <a href="https://twitter.com/edblayney/status/1115244820442898433?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed&ref_url=https%3A%2F%2Fcdn.embedly.com%2Fwidgets%2Fmedia.html%3Ftype%3Dtext%252Fhtml%26key%3Da19fcc184b9711e1b4764040d3dc5c07%26schema%3Dtwitter%26url%3Dhttps%253A%2F%2Ftwitter.com%2Fedblayney%2Fstatus%2F1115244820442898433%26image%3Dhttps%253A%2F%2Fi.embed.ly%2F1%2Fimage%253Furl%253Dhttps%25253A%25252F%25252Fpbs.twimg.com%25252Fmedia%25252FD3olQAvW4AE5gpX.jpg%25253Alarge%2526key%253Da19fcc184b9711e1b4764040d3dc5c07">Design Jam event</a>, participants collaborated turning insights into action.
 The challenge statements from the discovery phase were distilled into Opportunity Areas.
 Participants formed small teams to address each opportunity.
 Our group focused opportunities within the low cost internet sign up process.

 In our research it was clear that the low cost internet sign up process was unfamiliar and confusing.
 Social workers and other professionals were shown to have significant impact in helping to people to be successful in the sign up process.
 Properly supporting these "sherpas" would involve:
-  * More transparency during the sign-up process for residents that community workers could help them tap into</li>
+<li>More transparency during the sign-up process for residents that community workers could help them tap into</li>
 <li> Eliminating common pitfalls with the program (i.e. re-qualification)</li>
 Some of the intended outcomes of these efforts that would have a significant positive impact on the digital divide are:
 <li> Increased home broadband adoption.</li>